When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• The 70 percent alcohol in the sanitizer may be drying for those with sensitive skin.
+• Higher alcohol content (70%) can be drying for sensitive skin.

 Product Specs